nathzi1505/nathzi1505.github.io/_projects/moxa.markdown

     Common use cases such as license plate detection and object detection
 </div>

 Similarly, face mask detection can be thought of as a special case of object detection.
-Although, detection can be done fairly accurately using different state-of-the-art object detection methods, the real time performance is the one that needs to be taken into considering as all practical use cases demand instant processing of results for rapid response measures.
+Although detection can be done fairly accurately using different state-of-the-art object detection methods, the real-time performance is the one that needs to be taken into consideration as all practical use cases demand instant processing of results for rapid response measures.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3">